SM2456/Blogtime/README.md

 # Blogtime
 Blog time is blogging application that allows user to register and post blogs and also allows registered users to comment on different blog posts.
-Users also has the priviledge to update or delete a blog post and can delete any comments that they do not want to see underneath their posts.
+Users also have the priviledge to update or delete a blog post and can delete any comments that they do not want to see underneath their posts.

 ## Technology used: